-Anna Braasch, Connected Families Executive Director has brought a much needed perspective of parenting adopted kids to our team.
-Formulaic parenting sounds good, but as Anna discovered, didn’t work with her kids.
+Anna Braasch, Connected Families Executive Director, has brought a much-needed perspective on parenting adopted kids to our team.
+Formulaic parenting sounds good, but as Anna discovered, it didn’t work with her kids.

 We adopted our first child from Ethiopia when he was 4 months old.
 It was pure love.

-When he was just over two we adopted again, this time a sweet little 9-month-old girl.
+When he was just over two, we adopted again.
+This time a sweet little 9-month-old girl.
 We didn’t realize our son’s attachment to us was so fragile.
-As the arrival of another family member rocked his world, he began fighting for his life and for his place in our family.
+As the arrival of another family member rocked his world, he began fighting for his life and his place in our family.

 For several years we continued to implement many traditional parenting and discipline techniques.
 We like formulas.
 You follow the steps — one, two, three — and you get the desired result.
 Many of these formulas promised if we followed these certain steps, we would have a transformed child and a transformed family.